 How should I brush my teeth after a tooth extraction?

 Be extremely careful when you’re brushing your teeth after extraction.
 Don’t run your toothbrush over the area where the tooth was extracted.
-Use a soft-bristled brush, and brush all of your other teeth very gently.
+Use a soft-bristled brush, and brush all your other teeth very gently.
 Don’t rinse your mouth out or use mouthwash until the first 24 hours have passed.

 Do I need a tooth extraction?

-We practice conservative dentistry at our office, preserving natural tooth structure.
-But sometimes, an extraction is the best option for your oral health.
 Common reasons include baby teeth that won’t come out, severely decayed or damaged teeth, or crowded teeth requiring extraction to proceed with orthodontic treatment.
 Wisdom teeth often need extraction as well.
 If you’re concerned you may need a tooth extraction, call our office to schedule an appointment immediately.

 Schedule a Dental Appointment for a Tooth Extraction